 .......... about You and Warwick’s Department of English and Comparative Literary Studies

-The Department of English and Comparative Literary Studies supports the full range of visiting, ERASMUS and study-abroad programmes and their role in nurturing intellectual and cultural exchange.
-Our staff have made the commitment to engage in dialogue with you and evaluate your academic work.
+The Department of English and Comparative Literary Studies supports the full range of visiting, ERASMUS and study-abroad programmes and their role in nurturing intellectual and cultural exchange for students worldwide.
+Our staff have made the commitment to engage with you during your time at Warwick and to evaluate your academic work.
 Once you enter our seminars, we make no distinction between you and other Warwick students.
 We are delighted to welcome you here.

-2. Your main contact for English Department matters is Dr Ross Forman.
+2. Your main contact for English Department matters is Dr Nick Lawrence (email@example.com).

 3. If you are on an exchange programme that specifies English as your base department at Warwick (e.g. DAAD, American JYA, Monash or one of our Erasmus partners), then you can take up to 120 CATS worth of English modules of your choosing, subject to availability (please note that not all modules will be available to all students due to spaces and if you are based in the English Department, we will liaise with you beforehand regarding module availability and your options with us)), the instructor’s permission (for option modules) and any relevant departmental rules regarding assessment.

 If your base department is not in English (the situation of many Erasmus students coming through the Departments of Modern Languages), then you are limited to 30 CATS in this department – in most cases this will be a first-year module (Epic; Medieval to Renaissance English Literature; Modes of Reading; and Modern World Literatures), subject to availability.
 Additional Honours modules may become available and the department will advise you individually on the status of each module on your option request form.
 Note that placement on these modules cannot be guaranteed in advance; please check with the English office at the beginning of term.

-You will quickly discover that the reading assignments are much longer and come at a faster pace than you have been used to.
+You will quickly discover that reading assignments may be much longer and come at a faster pace than you have been used to at your home institution.
 Many modules routinely assign 9 books to be read in 9 weeks.
 We don’t want you to be overwhelmed during your time here, so we suggest that one module with a slightly lower reading load may be beneficial.

-4. Remember: you don't have to take English literature modules in order to improve your English while at Warwick.
+4. Remember: you don't have to take modules in English literature in order to improve your English fluency while at Warwick.

-5. Because we make no distinction between you and other students at Warwick, we consider you as BA or undergraduate students.
+5. Because we make no formal distinction between you and other undergraduate students at Warwick, we consider you as BA students.